ozzieba/aider/aider_plus_design.md

 This section provides a brief overview of how a user would interact with the Aider+ system.

-1.  **Initiate a High-Level Goal:** The user starts by giving Aider+ a high-level objective using the `/plan` command.
+1.  **Initiate a High-Level Goal:** The user starts with a concise, high-level objective.
     ```bash
     /plan Implement OAuth 2.0 login with Google
     ```
-2.  **Review and Refine the Plan:** Aider+ analyzes the goal and presents a multi-step implementation plan.
-The user can approve it, request changes, or interactively refine it.
+2.  **Collaborate on an AI-Generated Design:** Instead of asking the user for a detailed plan, Aider+ takes the initiative.
+A specialized `planner` agent analyzes the codebase and proposes an opinionated, detailed design document.
+This turns a generic prompt into a concrete proposal for the user to react to.
     ```
-    PM: Here's my plan for implementing OAuth:
-    1. Add dependencies ⚠️ [Suggestion: also add refresh token support]
-    2. Create auth middleware
-    3. Add login endpoint ⚠️ [Missing: logout endpoint]
-    4. Write tests

-    Your action? [/approve | /refine | /modify]
+    PM: I've drafted a design for Google OAuth 2.0.
+Key decisions:
+    - We'll use the `omniauth-google-oauth2` gem for authentication.
+    - A new `OmniauthCallbacksController` will handle the callback logic.
+    - We'll add `uid`, `provider`, and `refresh_token` columns to the `User` model to store credentials.
+    Please review the full design in `docs/designs/oauth_google.md` and provide feedback.

+    You: /request_changes "Good start, but let's make sure the refresh_token is encrypted in the database."
     ```
+3.  **Approve the Final Plan:** Once the design is refined and approved, Aider+ generates a concrete, step-by-step implementation plan for the user's final approval.
+    ```
+    PM: Design updated to include database-level encryption for the refresh token.
+Here's the execution plan:
+    1. Add `omniauth-google-oauth2` and `attr_encrypted` to Gemfile.
+    2. Create migration to add encrypted `refresh_token` to users table.
+    3. Implement `OmniauthCallbacksController`.
+    4. Write tests for the controller, including token encryption.

+    Your action? [/approve | /modify]
+    ```
-3.  **Monitor Autonomous Execution:** Once approved, Aider+ manages the AI engineering team to execute the plan.
-The user can monitor progress via a rich status dashboard showing a Gantt chart of tasks, agent utilization, and cost burn rate.
+4.  **Monitor Autonomous Execution:** Once approved, Aider+ manages the AI engineering team to execute the plan.
+The user can monitor progress via a rich status dashboard.
     ```bash
     /status
     ```
-4.  **Provide Feedback and Final Approval:** Aider+ presents completed work, having already passed an internal multi-stage review pipeline (linting, tests, security scans).
-The user gives the final approval for the commit.
+5.  **Provide Feedback and Final Approval:** Aider+ presents completed work, having already passed its internal multi-stage review pipeline.
+The user gives the final approval.
     ```bash
     /approve
     ```